RaysaRivera/Honors_proj1/Lesson/XSS_lesson.md

 The example code is a JSP code segment and it’s supposed to read in an student ID, sid, from an HTTP request and then displays the input out to the user.
 Since the code is only expecting alphanumeric characters, the code runs the input to display the HTTP response.
 The problem is that a user can enter a link that can cause malicious code to run on their computer.
 Generally, the user doesn’t mean to run dangerous code on their computer.
 This attack is most commonly done when the user has clicked on an attacker’s malicious URL and from there, the victim accidently reflects the malicious code on to their own computer.

-Stored XSS(aka persistent XSS): This version of cross-site scripting is when an application reads input data from an HTTP request and then stores it into a database, logs, or other component of the web page.
+### Stored XSS(aka persistent XSS)
+This version of cross-site scripting is when an application reads input data from an HTTP request and then stores it into a database, logs, or other component of the web page.
 The malicious code can be executed once the user visits a vulnerable page.

-## Example of an attack :
+#### Example of an attack :

 Stored XSS attack (example from OWASP):
 ```